 Skip to main content

-Running jobs and management tasks in the Slurm cluster requires connecting to the Slurm login node.
+This page shows administrators and Slurm users how to connect to a Slurm login node to submit jobs and run management tasks against the cluster.
+To run jobs or management tasks in the Slurm cluster, you must first connect to the Slurm login node.
 You can access the login node through SSH or kubectl exec, depending on your directory service configuration.
-Connecting through SSH requires a directory service pre-configured for SSH access, while kubectl exec does not.
+SSH requires a directory service pre-configured for SSH access, while kubectl exec doesn’t.
+This page covers SSH (with and without port forwarding), running your first Slurm command to confirm access, and using kubectl exec when SSH isn’t available.
 For information about initial setup of Slurm login nodes, see Configure Slurm individual login nodes.

 Connect through SSH